cynthiateeters/perf/README.md

  While the python SimpleHTTPServer does not seem to provide caching and gzip, my brainydesigns.net apache server does.

-6. Installing the production build of the project at http://brainydesigns.net/perf gives index.html scores of 100/100 for both Mobile and Desktop.
+6. Installing the production build of the project at http://brainydesigns.net/perf gives almost perfect index.html scores for both Mobile and Desktop.

 ### Changes to Achieve 60fps